Bunyamin54/Backend_Course/nodejs/README.md

 ## Identity Service

 The Identity service added with the AddIdentity method handles user management and authorization processes, including operations like user registration, login, and role management.

+# Database Connection

+Entity Framework Core, added with the AddDbContext method on AppDbContext, manages database operations.
+Access, query, and update operations on the database are performed through this layer.

+using Microsoft.AspNetCore.Identity.EntityFrameworkCore;
+using Microsoft.EntityFrameworkCore;

+/// <summary>
+/// Represents the database context for the application, derived from IdentityDbContext for user management.
+/// </summary>
+public class AppDbContext : IdentityDbContext<ApplicationUser>
+{
+    /// <summary>
+    /// Initializes a new instance of the <see cref="AppDbContext"/> class.
+    /// </summary>
+    /// <param name="options">The options to be used by the context.</param>
+    public AppDbContext(DbContextOptions<AppDbContext> options) : base(options)
+    {
+        // Constructor logic.
+    }

+    /// <summary>
+    /// Gets or sets the DbSet for ServiceOrders.
+    /// </summary>
+    public DbSet<ServiceOrder> ServiceOrders { get; set; }

+    /// <summary>
+    /// Gets or sets the DbSet for ApplicationUser.
+    /// </summary>
+    public DbSet<ApplicationUser> ApplicationUser { get; set; }
+}

 ### appsettings.json

 ```json